Southeastern Anatolia, Turkey: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and F. Check that you choose the correct type.
-Many adapters currently available are simply plug changers and expect your electronics to convert the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types C and F. Check that you pick the right type.
+The majority of adapters currently available are just plug changers and expect your electronics to change the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should be sufficient for most countries.

 Travel pillow